rdai324/rust_vim/README.md

 [:] to enter Command Mode and start writing commands [/] to enter Search Mode and start writing a search query

-Additionally, the user can also open up the quick-help pop-up using the [h] hotkey, to view a quick-reference user manual.
+Additionally, the user can also open up the quick-help pop-up using the [z] hotkey, to view a quick-reference user manual.
 The help pop-up’s contents can be scrolled using the up/down arrow keys, and users can return to Normal Mode using the [Esc] key.
 ### Insert Mode
 In Insertion Mode, the user can still move the cursor with the arrow keys just like in Normal Mode.
 To edit the file, simply type on the keyboard to insert characters to the right of the cursor’s current location.
 The cursor will then automatically move rightwards with whatever was typed, just like in traditional text editors.
 Use the [Enter] key to insert a new line, and the [Backspace] key to remove the character to the left of the cursor’s current location.